 Saturday, October 13th, 2018, 9:00 AM – 4:00 PM

 BESCA has held an annual Walkathon for over 30 years.
 This tradition is one of the most loved events at Booksin.
 Students walk all day to raise money for Booksin through pledges and to earn prizes for the miles they walk.
-In addition, BESCA raises money through a variety of other activities offered at the Walkathon, including food, a Marketplace, Teacher Fun Drawing, Fun with Friends, and a Silent Auction.
+In addition, BESCA raises money through a variety of other activities offered at the Walkathon, including a wide variety of food options, a Marketplace “BOO-tique”, Teacher Fun Drawing, Fun with Friends, and a Silent Auction.
 Kids can take breaks to get crazy hair or tattoos.
 It's an all day party for our community that includes over 800 children and their families!

 Over 95% of our funding for the year is raised at the Walkathon event.
 It is the one event each year we ask every student and family to participate in helping us raise money to support the many programs and events that enrich our students.